Desmondonam/AgriTech/README.md

 ● Implementation of parallelisation to speed up fetching, loading, transforming, and visualization.
 You may not have time to implement all these elements this week, but you may write your code thinking about future implementation of these and other useful features.
-As per previous weeks, you may start your work by writing issues in your git repository, and completing them one by one throughout the week.